-The transmission system operator Transportgas Srbija LLC is a company which started performing some of its activities in the end of 2019, which is why natural gas transmission and transmission system operation is still performed by its founder - PE Srbijagas.
+The transmission system operator Transportgas Srbija LLC is a company which, in the end of 2019 and during 2020 to a great extent, started taking over the activities on natural gas transmission.
+Since October 2020, the company fully took over natural gas transmission and transmission system operation.